benihutapea/zola/INSTALL.md

 ### Docker with Ollama

-For a complete Docker setup with both Zola and Ollama:
+For a complete Docker setup with both Zulu Chat and Ollama:

 ```bash
 # Use the provided Docker Compose file